-All of the Company's properties and equipment units have been paid for in full and fully owned by the Company.
+The Company's property plant and equipment are fully paid, and fully owned by the company.
 Complementing the facilities in Clark, Pampanga is the TBGI Network Monitoring and Operations Center at the 9th floor of Summit One Building in Mandaluyong City, Metro Manila.
 TBGI bought the remaining ATN financial interest in the 9thFloor of Summit One Tower Building with a total area of 853 square meters.
 In addition, TBGI owns a 210 square meter house inside a 248 square meter lot in Island Park Dasmariňas, Cavite.
 The facility is used for training, seminars and other human resource development activities.
 The Company has no plan to acquire additional real estate properties within the next twelve (12) months.